A constrained optimization approach to nonlinear system identification through simulation error minimization: Proposed System Identification Framework

-In a typical gradient descent iteration, if $ \vert \theta_1 \vert < 1 $, the terms in the summation related to large values of $k$ become negligible, which can lead to numerical cancellation issues.
-As a result, for each time step $ t $, only few terms in the sum from Equation \eqref{eq:motiv_ex_part1b} significantly impact the update of the parameter estimate.
-On the other hand, if $ \vert \theta_1 \vert > 1 $, the norm $\norm{ \nabla_\theta y_t } $ exponentially grows as $t$ increases.

-A practical method to mitigate the exploding gradient issue is gradient clipping, as discussed by \cite{ramaswamy2023gradient} and the references cited within.
-However, the vanishing gradient problem is still unresolved in general.
-In black-box system identification, a standard solution is to use LSTM or GRU networks, as noted by \cite{salem2022recurrent}.
-These networks are designed to reduce the impact of the problem, although they do not fully solve it.
-Most identification algorithms unaffected by the vanishing gradient issue converge slowly and require significant computational resources.
+A practical method to mitigate the exploding-gradient issue is gradient clipping, as discussed by \cite{ramaswamy2023gradient} and the references therein.
+However, the vanishing-gradient problem remains unresolved in general.
+In black-box SI, a standard solution is to use LSTM or GRU networks, as noted by \cite{salem2022recurrent}.
+These networks are designed to reduce the impact of the vanishing-gradient problem, although they do not fully resolve it.
+Alternatively, existing gradient-free algorithms, such as that proposed in~\cite{bas2022training}, are unaffected by vanishing and exploding gradients but converge slowly and require significant computational resources. \cite{adeoye2024inexact} suggest formulating the identification problem as a constrained optimization task to develop a learning algorithm for recurrent neural networks using SQP.
+They argue that this formulation enables the development of alternative training algorithms for neural networks and provides tools to derive convergence results.

-\cite{adeoye2024inexact} suggest formulating the identification problem as constrained optimization to develop a learning algorithm for recurrent neural networks by exploiting SQP.
-They argue that this formulation allows for the development of alternative training algorithms for neural networks and provides tools for deriving convergence results.
-In this work, we explore the constrained optimization approach, showing that it not only leads to the creation of new algorithms but also ensures that they are resilient to vanishing gradient issues.
+In this work, we explore a constrained optimization approach, demonstrating that it not only leads to the development of new algorithms but also ensures their resilience to vanishing-gradient issues.